Jonathan dos Santos: 2012–13 season

-Despite rumours of a transfer to other Spanish clubs such as Real Betis and Málaga CF, and Sevilla FC, newly appointed coach Tito Vilanova officially called up Dos Santos to Barcelona's first team squad, handing him the number 12 shirt.
-On 6 April 2013, against RCD Mallorca, he came on as a substitute for Andrés Iniesta in the 50th minute and competed against his brother Giovani dos Santos.
+Despite rumours of a transfer to other Spanish clubs such as Real Betis and Málaga, and Sevilla, newly appointed coach Tito Vilanova officially called up Dos Santos to Barcelona's first team squad, handing him the number 12 shirt.
+On 6 April 2013, against Mallorca, he came on as a substitute for Andrés Iniesta in the 50th minute and competed against his brother Giovani dos Santos.

+2013–14 season

+On 28 August, Dos Santos won the 2013 Supercopa de España with Barça at the Camp Nou.

+2014–15 season

+Dos Santos left Barcelona at the beginning of the 2014–15 season.

 Villarreal

 On 9 July 2014, Dos Santos signed a five-year deal with Villarreal, and going to play with his brother Giovani.
-On 21 December, Dos Santos scored his first La Liga goal in a 3–0 victory against Deportivo de La Coruña.
+On 21 December, Dos Santos scored his first La Liga goal in a 3–0 victory against Deportivo La Coruña.

-LA Galaxy
+Los Angeles Galaxy

 On 27 July 2017, MLS club LA Galaxy announced the signing of Dos Santos as a Designated Player, reuniting him with his brother, Giovani, at the American club.
 Villarreal sold Jonathan for a fee reportedly around €5–6 million.
+On 29 November 2021, the club parted ways with Dos Santos after his contract expired.

 América

-On 23 December 2021, Dos Santos joined Club América on a free transfer after Los Angeles Galaxy parted ways with the player in late November.
+On 23 December 2021, Dos Santos joined América on a free transfer.